xwang2713/juju-charms/precise/hpcc/README.md

 See [How it Works](http://www.hpccsystems.com/Why-HPCC/How-it-works)  for more details.

 See [System Requirements](http://hpccsystems.com/download/docs/system-requirements) for  hardware details.
+> Please note, your Juju instance must have at least 4GB of RAM.
+To increase the memory for a unit, run this command:
+   `juju set-constraints mem=4G`

 The HPCC Juju Charm encapsulates best practice configurations for the HPCC  Systems Platform.
 You can use a Juju Charm to stand up an HPCC Platform on: